KidLukie/ABDL-A-Path-to-Self-Realisation/README.md

 3. Eudaimonic (Reflexive) — This concerns Spiritual Meaning-Making, and promotes Existential wellbeing.
 Upon completing the Experiential event, you may derive a personal meaning from the experience which you further integrate into your sense of Self and, in the process, continue to author the meaningfulness of your life.
 You may have used your Diaper *because* it helps you master your own Shame.
 You enjoyed the Dino Nuggies and Apple Juice *because* you have a loving Caregiver in your life, and that is invaluable.
 You may think to yourself, "I feel great about being ABDL because it provides opportunity to have life-affirming experiences."
 You've further solidified your relationship with your Self (or Others, or life) and so you can promote your own Existential wellbeing.

-From here, having obtained a more robust Self-understanding, you can cycle back to gathering those requisite resources (Theory) to repeat this Self-mastery process [note 5].
+From here, having obtained a more robust Self-understanding, you can cycle back to gathering those requisite resources (Theory) to repeat this Self-mastery process.
 You may have discovered you simply love a particular style of headspace a certain Diaper print gives you (Theory), which would be an ideal launchpad to further delve into that aspect of your Self, so you purchase more of that Diaper (Action), use it and author additional narratives about your Self (Reflexivity).
 Perhaps you observed how secure you felt when your Caregiver provided for you without request (Theory), opening an opportunity for an aftercare conversation that helps elucidate further roleplay scenarios that bring about about that sensation (Action), and so supply life meaning and contentment (Reflexivity).
 These are just two examples among the infinite many, but hopefully they illustrate the process.

 Lastly, there is one critical item to keep in mind when undertaking this process: Honesty.
 If you cannot be honest with yourself and Others about how you feel and what you believe in, you will be misdirected from the very beginning and you will find yourself engaging inauthentically.
 This will incur Shame.
 Your formative attempts in your Meaning-Making Praxis may be structured around tackling Shame as the core emotion, which can only occur when you have acknowledged the emotion, and are willing to contend with its temporary discomfort.

 However, I will leave you with some hopeful motivation: it is through challenge that we personally grow and can make sense of our world, and so come to be better "author"-ities within it.

-# The Dispersion of Sexual Fragments: ABDL as a Neosexuality
+# Neosexuality: The Dispersion of Sexual Fragments
 Sexuality has fragmented into countless niche identities and practices, a process called 'the dispersion of sexual fragments' (Sigusch, 1998).
 Historically, sexuality was viewed through a narrow lens—heterosexual, reproductive, and bound by traditional gender roles.
 The neosexual revolution dismantled this framework, allowing for the emergence of new sexual identities and expressions.
 ABDL is an example of how sexuality is no longer confined to genital-focused, orgasm-driven intercourse.
 Instead, it incorporates regression, role-playing, and non-genital pleasure as legitimate aspects of sexual experience.
 The act of wearing diapers or engaging in age regression as part of a sexual identity would have been unthinkable in earlier, rigidly defined sexual cultures, but in a world where sexuality has become more modular and fragmented, such practices are seen as another variation in an ever-growing sexual marketplace.
 Just as BDSM, Pups, and other fetishistic role-play have become mainstream, ABDL represents a highly specific yet increasingly culturally tolerated form of erotic play.

 Inasmuch, sexuality has been commodified and normalised through media, technology, and commerce.
 The increasing availability of niche porn, online forums and social media, and sex toys has made sexual interests that were once private or hidden more publicly visible and marketable.
 The online presence of ABDL communities, specialised products (adult-sized diapers, pacifiers, baby clothes, etc.), and even ABDL pornography demonstrates how market forces have embraced and sustained the fetish and its communities.
 Social media, forums and dedicated ABDL dating platforms contribute to the normalisation of ABDL within a niche consumer base, much like other fetish communities.
 The increasing availability of "fetish gear"—once limited to underground subcultures—shows how capitalism has transformed sexual desire into something that can be bought, sold, and branded (again pointing toward Lacanian 'lack' and the commodificaton of desire), and invites a discussion about the 'prosthetic substitution' of sexual gratification, where sexuality is enhanced or replaced by objects, technology, or role-play.